 Somebody could be beautiful, funny, a pleasure to be around and even be active in church but still not be good marriage material.
 A few relational “infections” can all but erase many good qualities.

 Put it this way: A gregarious guy could be a lot of fun to have in the dugout of a baseball team, but if he can’t hit, throw or catch a baseball, he’d be a poor choice to join your team.
 In the same way, someone could be wonderful in the context of dating and still be sorely lacking when it comes to the “game time” issues of marriage.

-Not Marriage Material
+6 Signs They Are Not Marriage Material

 I’ve seen the following six major character weaknesses become significant hurdles for marital intimacy and satisfaction and even take down some marriages.
 This isn’t, by any means, an exhaustive list.
 There are many more.
 But each one of these is significant enough that if the person you are dating displays several (or even one or two to a deep degree), they may not be marriage material.
 That is, they may not be emotionally or spiritually ready for marriage—regardless of how much fun it is to date them.

 The sad reality is some people are givers and some people are takers.
 Givers don’t always mind being in a relationship with a taker because they like to give; it brings them joy.
 But there are times when the giver will need to receive.
 For instance the giver gets really sick or is laid off, even though he or she provided the bulk of the income or just goes through a discouraging time and suffers things she has never known before, like depression or anxiety.

 In those instances, can your taker learn to give?
 If not, he or she is not marriage material, and in many cases, sadly, the answer is no. The taker freaks out, abandons the relationship, or just runs around in an emotional and relational panic wanting everyone to feel sorry for them, only adding to the giver’s problems rather than alleviating them.